Looking for more in Author Directory?

 Maisie Chan's headshot

 Maisie Chan is children's author whose debut novel Danny Chung Does Not Do Maths won the Jhalak Children’s and Y.A.
-Prize 2022 and the Branford Boase Award in 2022.
-It was also shortlisted for the Blue Peter Book Awards 2022, and longlisted for multiple school library awards.
-It was part of ‘Read Woke South Ayrshire’ and the North Lanarkshire ‘Read to Succeed’ tour, and is on an ‘Empathy Lab: Reading For Empathy’ list.
+Prize and the Branford Boase Award in 2022.
+It was also shortlisted for the Blue Peter Book Awards and listed for multiple school library awards.
+It was part of ‘Read Woke South Ayrshire’ and the North Lanarkshire ‘Read to Succeed’ tour and is on an ‘Empathy Lab: Reading for Empathy’ list.

-She has run creative workshops and given talks at the Edinburgh International Book Festival, the Southbank Imagine Festival, Stoke Newington Literary Festival, Birmingham Literature Festival, the Hong Kong Book Fair, the London Book Fair and Paisley Book Fair.
+She has run creative workshops and given talks at the Edinburgh International Book Festival, the Southbank Imagine Festival, Northern Children’s Book Festival, Birmingham Literature Festival, the Hong Kong Book Fair, the London Book Fair, Islay Book Festival, Paisley Book Festival and Barnes Children’s Book Festival to name a few.

 Aberdeen City; Aberdeenshire; Angus; Argyll and Bute; Clackmannanshire; Dumfries and Galloway; Dundee; East Ayrshire; East Dunbartonshire; East Lothian; East Renfrewshire; Edinburgh City; Falkirk; Fife; Glasgow City; Highland; Inverclyde; Midlothian; Moray; Na h-Eileanan Siar (Western Isles); North Ayrshire; North Lanarkshire; Orkney Islands; Perth and Kinross; Renfrewshire; Scottish Borders; Shetland; South Ayrshire; South Lanarkshire; Stirling; West Dunbartonshire; West Lothian